-Whenever the Health Officer determines that an abandoned well, a cathodic protection well, or any other well or is presently polluting or contaminating groundwater, or poses a substantial threat to groundwater quality, or is otherwise not in compliance with the provisions of this Chapter, the Health Officer may abate the well as a nuisance in accordance with the provisions of Chapter 1.14 of this Code.
+Whenever the Health Officer determines that an abandoned well, a cathodic protection well, or any other well or boring is presently polluting or contaminating groundwater, or poses a substantial threat to groundwater quality, or is otherwise not in compliance with the provisions of this chapter, the Health Officer may shall abate the well as a nuisance in accordance with the provisions of Chapter 1.14 SCCC.

-7.70.160 Nuisance--Abatement of safety hazard.
+7.70.160 Nuisance-Abatement of safety hazard.

-This chapter shall not affect the right of the county to abate as a public nuisance pursuant to Article 9, Chapter 1, Division 1, Title 5, of the Government Code (commencing with Section 50230) any abandoned well, or cathodic protection well, or other well which presents a safety hazard.
+This chapter shall not affect the right of the County to abate as a public nuisance pursuant to Article 9, Chapter 1, Division 1, Title 5, of the Government Code (commencing with Section 50230) any abandoned well, or cathodic protection well, or other well or boring which presents a safety hazard.

-7.70.170 Amendments
+7.70.170 Amendments.

-Any revision to this chapter which applies to the coastal zone shall be reviewed by the Executive Director of the California Coastal Commission to determine whether it constitutes an amendment to the Local Coastal Program.
-When an ordinance revision constitutes an amendment to the Local Coastal Program, such revision shall be processed pursuant to the hearing and notification provisions of Chapter 13.03 of the Santa Cruz County Code, and shall be subject to approval by the California Coastal Commission.
+Any revision to this chapter which applies to the Coastal Zone shall be reviewed by the Executive Director of the California Coastal Commission to determine whether it constitutes an amendment to the Local Coastal Program.
+When an ordinance revision constitutes an amendment to the Local Coastal Program, such revision shall be processed pursuant to the hearing and notification provisions of Chapter 13.03 SCCC, and shall be subject to approval by the California Coastal Commission.